 Shopify is one of the most popular ecommerce solutions on the market today.

-However, Shopify might not be ideal if you already have a site which you’re happy with.
-Their model is built around having you managed your entire online presence through their platform.
+However, Shopify might not be ideal if you already have a site you’re happy with.
+Their model is built around having you manage your entire online presence through their platform.

-If you’d rather add ecommerce functionality to an existing site, it might not be the right option for you.
+If you’d rather add ecommerce functionality to an existing site, it might not be the right option.

 WooCommerce

 WooCommerce is probably the next most popular ecommerce solution.
 In some ways, it offers a little bit more flexibility than Shopify.
-This is because it’s primarily based around WordPress.
+This is because it’s primarily based on WordPress.

 WooCommerce is an increasingly popular ecommerce solution.

-Because of this, it can be configured one of two ways:
+Because of this, it can be configured in one of two ways:

 • As a dedicated WordPress-based build,